-When you save a profiled RGB file, enclose a Read Me file on the disk to remind the person who receives the image that they must not ignore the profile information - it is there for a reason!
-If you are designing images for screen display such as on the Web, then convert your images to the sRGB profile using Edit ⇒ Convert to Profile.
+When you save a profiled RGB file, you might want to enclose a Read Me file on the disk to remind the person who receives the image that they must not ignore the profile information.

-Figure 13.19 If the Convert to Working RGB color management policy is selected, the upper dialog will appear whenever there is a profile mismatch between the image you are opening and the current working space.
+Figure 12.21 If the Convert to Working RGB color management policy is selected, this dialog will appear whenever there is a profile mismatch between the image you are opening and the current working space.
 When you see this dialog, click OK to convert the document colors to the current color working space.
 Click Don't show again if you don't wish to be reminded each time this occurs.

-If the Ask When Opening box is checked in the Profile Mismatches section you will see the lower dialog shown here.
+Figure 12.22 If the Ask When Opening box is checked in the Profile Mismatches section you will see the dialog shown here.
 You can make a choice on opening to convert to the working space, use the embedded profile, or override the policy and discard the embedded profile.